jdscolam/Rapptor/readme.markdown

 Using Rapptor.Domain
 --

-1. Get Raptor.Domain from NuGet
+1. Get Rapptor.Domain from NuGet
 1. Add `using Rapptor.Domain;` to your class
 1. Use the included classes when interfacing with the App.net API